IsabellNoack/Unity_VR_AI_Voice_Interaction/README.md

 ## Requirements
 To work with this project, you will need:

-- Unity Editor (compatible version for the project).
+- Unity Editor
-- Meta Quest 3 headset.
+- Meta Quest 3 headset
-- Access to OpenAI API credentials.
+- Access to OpenAI API credentials
-- Meta Voice SDK setup.
+- Meta Voice SDK setup

 ## Setup Instructions
 1. Clone this repository to your local machine.